-How far will prices fall in the event of deflation?
+How far do prices fall in deflation?
 We can answer this question using Japan as an example.

 Japan has been struggling with deflation since the 1990s.
 When the financial bubble burst, prices plummeted.
-The Japanese stock index Nikkei collapsed, real estate loans could no longer be repaid and many banks had to file for bankruptcy.
+The Japanese stock index Nikkei collapsed, the real estate loans could no longer be repaid and many banks had to file for insolvency.
 The labour market was also affected and unemployment rose enormously.

-The Japanese government has tried to revive the economy by taking on new national debt - but without success.
+The Japanese government has tried to revive the economy by taking on new government debt - but without success.

-The share index fell from around 40,000 to 16,000 points and many properties were suddenly only worth half of the original purchase price.
-Thanks to the measures taken by the central bank, however, the deflationary tendencies could be kept in check - real estate is currently rising significantly in value again and is no longer so far from its 1990 values.
+The stock index fell from around 40,000 to 16,000 points and many properties were suddenly only worth half their original purchase price.
+Thanks to the measures taken by the central bank, however, the deflationary tendencies were kept in check - real estate is currently rising significantly in value again and is no longer so far away from the values of 1990.

 Inflation 1923 Real estate

-In 1923 Germany experienced exactly the opposite - namely hyperinflation.
-With hyperinflation, the price level rises extremely fast, at least by 50% per month (that would be a whole 13,000% per year!).
-At that time people transported their money in wheelbarrows or travel bags and tried to exchange it for goods as quickly as possible, as the money was losing value day by day.
+Germany experienced exactly the opposite in 1923 - namely hyperinflation.
+In hyperinflation, the price level rises extremely quickly, by at least 50% per month (that would be a whole 13,000% per year!).
+At that time, people transported their money in wheelbarrows or travelling bags and tried to exchange it for goods as quickly as possible, because money was losing value day by day.

 While an egg still cost 7 pfennigs in 1912, the value of an egg rose to 2.1 million paper marks in September 1923, to 227 million in October and finally to 320 billion in November.
-As a result, the government decided on a currency reform in the same month, which made all assets, but also debts, worthless from one day to the next.
+As a result, the government decided on a currency reform in the same month, whereby all assets, but also debts, became worthless from one day to the next.

-Anyone who owns investment property at such a time is fully protected from the devastating effects of hyperinflation.
+Anyone who owns an investment property at such a moment is completely protected from the devastating effects of hyperinflation.